mvolkmann/blog/src/swift/swift-lang.md

 - iOS projects can be run in the Simulator and on devices directly from Xcode.

-I recommend simulataneously opening a project in both VS Code and Xcode and switching between them as needed to get the benefits of both.
+I recommend simultaneously opening a project in both VS Code and Xcode and switching between them as needed to get the benefits of both.
 When a change is made to a file that is open in both, the other will automatically update to show the change.